-How to update AirPods firmware to the latest version
+How to update your AirPods firmware

 2) With Wi-Fi and Bluetooth enabled, your AirPods paired and selected as the output device, place both earbuds in the charging case and close the case.

-The firmware version of your AirPods is shown alongside other information like the serial number, model number and AirPods hardware version.
+The firmware version of your earbuds is shown alongside other information like the serial number, model number, and AirPods hardware version.
 Again, your AirPods or AirPods Pro won’t show up in the About section unless connected to your iPhone.